GSA/idmanagement.gov/_playbooks/playbook-dira.md

 These definitions simplify complex requirements for individuals’ privacy, information security, identity, and access management.

-### Key Point

-Identifying categories of users helps define the requirements for more than the Digital Identity Risk Assessments.
-For example, requirements for privacy, records retention, and monitoring are based on user types and categories.
+{% include alert-info.html heading="Key Point" content="Identifying categories of users helps define the requirements for more than the Digital Identity Risk Assessments.
+For example, requirements for privacy, records retention, and monitoring are based on user types and categories." %}

 First, identify the user types and communities of users impacted by the application .
 Identifying an application’s community of users is important to the DIRA processes, as communities have different privacy, regulatory, and solution requirements to consider in risk assessments.
 Table 1 identifies user types and five common examples of communities of users.